Button Online Tutorials

 Spanish button (approx. 12 mm) from ca. 1650–1675

 Buttons and button-like objects used as ornaments or seals rather than fasteners have been discovered in the Indus Valley civilization during its Kot Diji phase (c.
-2800–2600 BC), at the Tomb of the Eagles, Scotland (2200-1800 BC), and at Bronze Age sites in China (c.
+2800–2600 BC).
+Buttons as apparel have been found at sites of the Catacomb culture, Russia (2500-1950 BC), at the Tomb of the Eagles, Scotland (2200-1800 BC), and at Bronze Age sites in China (c.
 2000–1500 BC) and Ancient Rome.

 Buttons made from seashell were used by the Indus Valley Civilization for ornamental purposes by 2000 BC.
 Some buttons were carved into geometric shapes and were pierced so that they could be attached to clothing with thread.
 Ian McNeil (1990) holds that "the button was originally used more as an ornament than as a fastening, the earliest known being found at Mohenjo-daro in the Indus Valley.
 It is made of a curved shell and is about 5000 years old."